afcarl/what-science-one-did-to-my-brain/slides.md

 ---
-title: What Science One did to my brain
+title: What Science One Did to My Brain
 author:
     - name: Eric J. Ma
       affiliation: MIT